 Math Small Groups Structure

 I teach the two groups slightly differently.
 For the groups, students bring their dry erase boards and markers or their math textbooks and come and join me on the floor.
-This allows me to get down and see what each of them are doing throughout each step.
+I prefer the floor because it allows me to see what each of them are doing throughout each step.
 When I would do this whole class, it was so much harder to keep tabs on everyone and circulate.
-This allows me to jump right in, quickly put a couple kids together to reteach, or to show something to the entire group.
+Now I’m able to jump right in, quickly put a couple kids together to reteach, or to show something to the entire group.
 Students also often jump in and assist each other when someone isn’t getting it.
 Because we’re all sitting close together and have fewer students to wait on to finish the students stay engaged with what we’re doing.
-They also know that if they work hard with me, I’ll generally give them a few minutes to have free draw on their boards before they put them back.
-2 minutes of drawing time does wonders! 🙂

 The big differences between the way I teach my two math groups is the “We do” part of our lesson.
 With my higher group, after a very quick two problem or so review of yesterday’s lesson, I quickly explain the new lesson and we practice a couple together.
-The bulk of our time is students practicing the skill on their own with me checking.
+The bulk of our time is students practicing the skill on their own with me checking on their work.
 I do this one or two problems at a time so I can clear up misconceptions right away.
-After the group has demonstrated mastery we often are able to take the skill to the next level: to quickly apply the next step in the standard, or even sometimes doing the next grade level’s standard for the skill.
-We often continue this practice as “we do” as well, but it sometimes is done independently depending on how the students are doing.
-Previously, I’d never been able to really push my strong students in math to apply their learning beyond our current standards, or with really complex problems.
+After the group has demonstrated a solid understanding we often are able to take the skill to the next level: to quickly apply the next step in the standard, or even sometimes doing the next grade level’s standard for the skill depending on what the skill is.
+I will also often ask questions to up the DOK level of the task, or we will work on the skill in more complex word problems.
+I ask questions like, “If Sarah got X as her answer, what was her mistake?” or “Why can’t we X”.

-When I’m working with one of the groups, the other group is on Technology.
-We have student computers and a small group set of ” Kindle Fires I got through a grant so students are further split in half and go to one of these.
+When I’m working with one of the groups, the other group is typically working on technology.
 I want students to stay engaged and really be furthering their knowledge so I tailor this time to work on students’ independent levels or practice our specific standard.
-Students are usually on iReady (our district curriculum), Freckle or Moby Max, but occasionally I’ll throw in something different to keep their excitement up.
+Students are usually on iReady (our district curriculum), Freckle, Khan, or Moby Max, but occasionally I’ll throw in something different to keep their excitement up.
 These websites allow you to assign specific skills/standards and also allow students to practice on their individual levels.
 With Freckle, I love that I can have students work within the domain that we’re practicing but working at THEIR level.
-Students practice a specific standard from time to time, but often they’d work where they need to work, and with my low group it’s been great to know that they’re practicing those skills that need to be cleaned up.
-To see more about Freckle (Front Row), click the image below to head to that post.
+Students practice a specific standard from time to time, and sometimes it’s additional practice with a skill not yet mastered, but often they work where they need to work, and with my low group it’s been great to know that they’re practicing those skills that need to be cleaned up.

 Math Fact Fluency

-I often use our Rocket Math program during this time but we also play fact games as well.
+I love to wrap up my math block with some fact practice though it’s not often the full 10 minutes so that’s spent with groups.
+When a specific program has been dictated, we use that time to fit that in.
+Sometimes we also play games like Multiplication Roll & Cover or Addition Bump.
 My students absolute favorite way is to play 5 in a Row.
 They beg to play each day, and it’s my kids’ favorite part of our learning.
-Click the image below to head to my blog post to see more about the game and how it’s played.
+I have a blog post that goes into depth about how it’s played and what you need (Powerpoint and a printer!).
 You can also check out all of my 5 in a Row items in my TpT store.

 Math Spiral Review

 I hope you’ve enjoyed taking a walk through our math block.
-For other math posts you can click the images and links below.
+For other math posts you might be interested in, you can click the images and links below.